Jo2003/cd2netmd_gui/README.md

 - requests track title from CDDB (gnudb.org)
 - supports on-the-fly MDLP encoding on SHARP IM-DR4x0, Sony MDS-JB980, and Sony MDS-JE780
 - support external MDLP encoding for other NetMD devices
-- supports track-, group-, and disc rename / erase on NetMD
+- supports track-, group-, and disc rename / erase on NetMD (context menu)
-- supports simple group management on NetMD
+- supports simple group management on NetMD (context menu)
 - __supports gapless audio__ in LP2 mode using external encoder and disc-at-once transfer.
 - It is a portable app.
 No installation needed.
 Extract it where you like and start it.